Subscribe to updates

 Summary

-The Housing and Environment Scrutiny Panel was scheduled to discuss the refresh of the council's Asset Management Strategy and the outcome of an inspection by the Regulator of Social Housing.
-The meeting also included an update on housing complaints performance and the housing repairs and maintenance service.
+The Housing and Environment Scrutiny Panel of Ealing Council was scheduled to discuss the refresh of the council's Housing Asset Management Strategy and the outcome of an inspection by the Regulator of Social Housing.
+The meeting agenda also included an update on housing complaints performance and the housing repairs and maintenance service.

 Asset Management Strategy Refresh

 The panel was scheduled to consider an update on the refresh of the council's Housing Asset Management Strategy (AMS).
-The report outlined that the current AMS, adopted in 2021, needed updating due to significant changes in the operating, regulatory, and financial context for social housing providers.
-These changes include the Building Safety Act 2022, new Tenant Satisfaction Measures, the implementation of Awaab's Law, and increased focus from the Regulator of Social Housing on assurance and data quality.
+This strategy, originally adopted in 2021 and set to run until 2026, is being updated to reflect significant changes in the operating, regulatory, and financial landscape for social housing providers.
+Key drivers for this refresh include the introduction of the Building Safety Act 2022, new Tenant Satisfaction Measures, the implementation of Awaab's Law concerning damp and mould, and increased focus from the Regulator of Social Housing on assurance and data quality.

-The refreshed AMS aims to provide a clear framework for managing the council's housing assets, prioritising safety, compliance, investment, sustainability, and place-based outcomes.
-It is intended to improve transparency and decision-making, aligning asset management with the Council Plan, climate ambitions, and regeneration objectives.
-The report proposed six strategic pillars for the refreshed strategy: Quality Homes and Strategic Asset Management; Safe, Compliant and Well-Managed Homes; Resident Voice and Community Impact; Sustainability and Climate Resilience; Value for Money and Investment Efficiency; and Place, Regeneration & Design Quality.
-The panel was asked to note the report and provide feedback on these proposed pillars.
+The refreshed AMS aims to provide a clear, evidence-led framework for managing the council's housing assets over the medium to long term.
+It will prioritise safety, compliance, investment, sustainability, and place-based outcomes, while improving transparency and decision-making.
+The report outlined six proposed strategic pillars for the refreshed strategy: Quality Homes and Strategic Asset Management; Safe, Compliant and Well-Managed Homes; Resident Voice and Community Impact; Sustainability and Climate Resilience; Value for Money and Investment Efficiency; and Place, Regeneration & Design Quality.
+The panel was asked to note the report's content and provide feedback on these proposed pillars.

 Regulator of Social Housing Inspection Report

-The panel was scheduled to receive an update on the outcome of an inspection by the Regulator of Social Housing (RSH).
-The RSH regulates social landlords to ensure they are well-governed, financially viable, and offer value for money.
-The inspection process involved pre-on-site activities, on-site interviews with various council representatives and tenants, and post-on-site follow-ups.
+The panel was also scheduled to receive an update on the outcome of an inspection by the Regulator of Social Housing (RSH).
+The RSH regulates the social housing sector to ensure landlords are well-governed, financially viable, and offer value for money.
+In May 2025, the RSH notified Ealing Council of a planned inspection against the Regulatory Consumer Standards.

 Housing Complaints Performance

 An overview of housing complaints performance and improvement activities for Ealing housing tenants and leaseholders was scheduled for discussion.
 The report indicated that during 2024-25 and early 2025-26, the service faced challenges in meeting response times for complaints.
-While improvements had been made, performance was still below the desired level for Stage 1 complaints, though Stage 2 complaints were consistently met within timescales.
-The Housing Ombudsman had launched a preliminary investigation into the service's complaints handling, which was subsequently closed in October, with the Ombudsman acknowledging the service's understanding of challenges and identified actions.
-Key measures to improve complaints handling included implementing a new corporate complaints policy, a new compensation policy, staff training, and enhancements to data collection.
-The panel was to receive quarterly updates on complaints performance, including examples of learning and changes in practice, and data on the number of complaints received.
+While Stage 2 complaints were consistently met within timescales, only 69% of Stage 1 complaints were responded to within the required timeframes, an improvement but still below the desired level.
+The report noted that the Housing Ombudsman had launched a preliminary investigation into the service's complaints handling in March 2025, which was subsequently closed in October 2025, with the Ombudsman acknowledging the service's understanding of challenges and identified actions.
+Key measures to improve complaints handling included the implementation of a new corporate complaints policy, a new compensation policy, staff training, and enhancements to data collection.
+The panel was to receive a quarterly update on complaints performance, including examples of learning and changes in practice, as well as data on the number of complaints received.
 A recommendation was made to create a safeguarding log of reported concerns to capture lessons learned.

 Housing Repairs and Maintenance Service

-The panel was scheduled to receive an update on the progress and key challenges of the Housing Repairs Service, which utilises two principal contractors, Axis and Wates, alongside a small in-house team.
-A longstanding issue of poor communication regarding repair visits was noted.
-A new staffing structure was in place to manage repairs delivery, including dedicated teams for surveyors, aids and adaptations, voids, and complex repairs.
-Tenant satisfaction with the overall repairs service was reported at 63.8%, with 57.7% satisfaction regarding the time taken to complete a repair.
-The report also addressed damp and mould cases, noting a significant reduction from 584 in July to 245 cases currently under remediation.
-Awaab's Law, which came into effect on 27 October 2025, requires social landlords to address serious damp, mould, and emergency hazards within strict deadlines.
-The panel was to receive quarterly updates on Awaab's Law compliance and consider a joint resident and contractor session for learning and improvement.
+The panel was also set to receive an update on the progress and key challenges of the Housing Repairs Service.
+This service operates with two principal contractors, Axis and Wates, and a small in-house team.
+A longstanding issue of poor communication regarding repair visits, particularly for complex repairs, was noted.
+A new staffing structure had been implemented to manage repairs delivery, including dedicated teams for surveyors, aids and adaptations, voids, and a new complex repairs team.
+Tenant satisfaction with the overall repairs service stood at 63.8%, with 57.7% satisfaction regarding the time taken to complete a repair.
+The report highlighted that Awaab's Law, which came into effect on 27 October 2025, requires social landlords to investigate, report, and repair serious damp, mould, and emergency hazards within strict deadlines.
+Ealing had 245 damp and mould cases at the time of the report, a reduction from 584 in July.
+The report detailed the remediation process for these cases and confirmed that there were no legacy repair cases, with the service dealing solely with active work.
+The role of caretakers in reporting communal repairs was being strengthened through the introduction of block champions.
+The panel was to receive a quarterly update on Awaab's Law compliance and consider a resident, officers, and repairs contractor engagement session for learning.

 Attendees